 - Enquire into the role of self-compassion in mindfulness

-- Explore embodiment, with simple movement and yoga exercises
+- Explore embodiment, with simple mindful movement exercises

-- Offer opportunities for you to take mindfulness into the outdoors through nature connection and sensing activities (weather permitting)
+- Be offered opportunities for you to take mindfulness into the outdoors through nature connection and sensing activities (weather permitting)

-The retreat programme will include three 40-minute meditation sessions per day and optional yoga with periods of silence to help strengthen the practice.
-Day 3 will be spent in silence.
+The retreat programme will include three 40-minute meditation sessions per day with periods of silence to help strengthen the practice.
+There will be one full day spent in silence.